 Our principal sources of liquidity are our cash flows generated from operations.
-Our principal uses of cash include to fund operations, interest payments, and mandatory principal payments on our long-term debt.
-As of June 30, 2022 and December 31, 2021, our cash and cash equivalents totaled \$35.2 million and \$50.6 million, respectively.
+Our principal uses of cash include funding of our operations, interest payments, and mandatory principal payments on our long-term debt.
+As of September 30, 2022 and December 31, 2021, our cash and cash equivalents totaled \$30.2 million and \$50.6 million, respectively.

 We believe that our current sources of liquidity, which include cash flow generated from operations, cash and funds available under the 2021 Credit Facilities, will be sufficient to meet our projected operating and debt service requirements, and to continue to comply with our financial covenants under the 2021 Credit Facilities, for at least the next 12 months.
-To the extent that our current liquidity is insufficient to fund future activities or we do not remain in compliance with our financial covenants under the 2021 Credit Facilities, we may need to raise additional funds or negotiate amendments to or waivers of the terms of such credit facilities with our lenders.
-Our business is seasonal and cyclical in nature and these trends, if continued for a long period of time, could impact the cash flows generated from operations requiring us to draw on our available borrowing capacity under the 2021 Revolving Credit Facility or raise additional funds in the short term.
-During the second half of 2021, the auto insurance industry began to experience a cyclical downturn, as supply chain disruptions and cost increases caused by the pandemic and overall inflationary pressures contributed to higher-than-expected property and casualty insurance claims costs, which led many carriers to reduce their customer acquisition spending to preserve their profitability.
-These reductions continue to impact revenue from our P&C vertical and we are currently unable to estimate their impact beyond the third quarter of 2022.
+To the extent that our current liquidity is insufficient to fund future activities or we do not remain in compliance with our financial covenants under the 2021 Credit Facilities, we may need to negotiate amendments to or waivers of the terms of such credit facilities, refinance our debt, or raise additional capital.
+Our business is seasonal and cyclical in nature and these trends, if continued for a long period of time, could impact the cash flows generated from operations, requiring us to draw on our available borrowing capacity under the 2021 Revolving Credit Facility or raise additional funds in the short term.
+During the second half of 2021, the auto insurance industry began to experience a cyclical downturn, as supply chain disruptions and cost increases caused by the pandemic and overall inflationary pressures contributed to higher-than-expected P&C insurance claims costs, which led many carriers to reduce their customer acquisition spending to preserve their profitability.
+These reductions continue to impact revenue from our P&C insurance vertical and we are currently unable to estimate their impact beyond the fourth quarter of 2022.
 We have historically not used funds available under our credit facilities to fund our operations and payments under the credit facilities.

 On April 1, 2022, we closed the acquisition of substantially all of the assets of Customer Helper Team, LLC ("CHT") for cash consideration of \$49.7 million at closing, plus contingent consideration of up to \$20.0 million based on CHT's achievement of revenue and profitability targets for the two successive 12-month periods following the closing.
 We funded the transaction in part by drawing \$25.0 million under the 2021 Revolving Credit Facility and the balance from cash on hand as of the closing.
 We expect to be able to pay the contingent consideration, if any, from our cash balances.
+During the three months ended September 30, 2022 we repaid \$15.0 million under the 2021 Revolving Credit Facility.

 On March 14, 2022, our Board of Directors approved the repurchase of shares of our Class A common stock having an aggregate value of up to \$5.0 million from time to time in open market transactions at prevailing market prices or by other means in accordance with federal securities laws.
-The timing and amount of the share repurchases are determined by our management team based on their ongoing evaluation of market conditions, our capital needs, debt covenants and other factors.
-The repurchases are financed from our cash balances.
-During the three and six months ended June 30, 2022, we repurchased 321,150 shares of Class A common stock for aggregate consideration of \$3.5 million, and we expect to complete the repurchase program in August 2022.
+The Company completed the repurchase program during the three months ended September 30, 2022.
+The repurchases were financed from our cash balances.
+During the three and nine months ended September 30, 2022, we repurchased 134,147 shares and 455,297 shares of Class A common stock for aggregate consideration of \$1.6 million and \$5.0 million, respectively.